 Use your life's purpose to avoid or stop toxic productivity

 Productivity principles like planning every hour of your day help people to avoid procrastination.

 If you are unused to acting based on a to-do list, executing your plan will be challenging.
 However, as time goes on, ticking every box from the list becomes as natural as breathing—Here's where the problem starts.

-When you know your life's purpose or goals, you can focus your attention on activities that may cause small amounts of stress but always get you closer to your true desires.
+When you know your life's purpose or goals, you can avoid toxic productivity by focusing your attention on activities that always get you closer to your genuine desires.

 Without a clear purpose, both of these individuals would've kept adding items to their to-do lists, likely getting closer to material or status goals they think they care about but don't.

 Avoid regretting your life by defining a reason for being

 When you are a child, parents tell you what to do, say, and think.
 Then, when you become older, parents and friends influence what you study and do for a living.
 If you are lucky, they directed you towards a path you enjoy.
 But that's often not the case.